OttoSebastian/portfolio_2.0/README.md

-# portfolio_2.0
+# Portfolio 2.0
-Updated version of the portfolio website, with a better visual look an layout.
+Updated version of the portfolio website, with a better visual look and layout.

+Used languages and libraries:
+- HTML
+- CSS
+- JavaScript
+- React